mohsinalimat/DRDoubleTapButton/README.md

 [![License](https://img.shields.io/cocoapods/l/DoubleTapButton.svg?style=flat)](http://cocoapods.org/pods/DoubleTapButton)
 [![Platform](https://img.shields.io/cocoapods/p/DoubleTapButton.svg?style=flat)](http://cocoapods.org/pods/DoubleTapButton)

-A button in two steps.
+A button with a confirmation system.

-Custom component for iOS that requires two taps: the first one to activate it and the second one to confirm the action.
+It requires two taps: the first one to activate it and the second one to confirm the action.

 It has a feedback label after the confirm button is called.